stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-multinode.rst

 .. warning::

-      The initial setup guide here is designed for the Yoga release of OpenStack.
+    This guide was written for the Yoga release and has not been validated for Zed.
 Proceed with caution.

 Set up hosts
 ============
-1. Create four baremetal instances with a centos 8 stream LVM image, and a Centos 8 stream vm
+1. Create four baremetal instances with a Rocky Linux 9 LVM image, and a Rocky Linux 9 vm.
-2. SSH into each baremetal and run ``sudo chown -R centos:.`` in the home directory, then add the lines::
+2. SSH into each baremetal and run ``sudo chown -R cloud-user:.`` in the home directory, then add the lines::

       10.0.0.34 pelican pelican.service.compute.sms-lab.cloud